Back To Search Results

 Enhancing Healthcare Team Outcomes

+The ventilator liberation process is long and involves many factors that require the attention of multiple members of the patient interprofessional care team.
+This team includes clinicians, nursing, and respiratory technicians.
+Coordination between different providers is essential.
 The SBT cannot be conducted without first conducting a spontaneous awakening trial.[44][45]
 This trial requires close coordination between the bedside nurse and the bedside respiratory therapist.
 As a part of the daily morning assessments, "sedation vacation" should be included to the point that the patient is alert, awake, and able to follow commands.[46]
 While the nurse is doing daily sedation vacations or spontaneous awakening trials, the respiratory therapist assesses readiness to wean and initiate the spontaneous breathing trial.

-Several studies have demonstrated a significant reduction in the ICU length of stay and ventilatory days if the team follows certain protocols and policies, although other studies have argued against using protocolized weaning.
+Communication between all team members is crucial so everyone knows their roles and responsibilities.
+A team-centered, interprofessional approach to care during extubation that includes physicians, nurses, respiratory therapists, and pharmacists is the best approach to achieving a positive patient outcome, irrespective of the events during extubation.
+Several studies have demonstrated a significant reduction in the intensive care unit length of stay and ventilatory days if the team follows certain protocols and policies, although other studies have argued against using protocolized weaning.
 In practical terms, protocols save significant time in the decision-making process and facilitate quicker liberation.
 All patients need to have a respiratory therapy-driven liberation pathway in place, followed by all patients except when ordered by the physician-in-charge not to follow.[47][48][49]

 The American Thoracic Society and the American College of Chest Physicians Clinical Practice Guidelines for Liberation from Mechanical Ventilation in Critically Ill Adults